 Judgment is required in determining whether the Company is the principal or agent in transactions with hotel partners and end-users.
 The Company evaluates the presentation of revenue on a gross or net basis based on whether it controls the service provided to the end-user and is the principal (i.e. "Gross"), or the Company arranges for other parties to provide the service to the end-user and is an agent (i.e. net").

-The Company collects indirect taxes on behalf of the government and, therefore, it is not an economic benefit flowing to the Company.
+The company collects indirect taxes on behalf of the government and, therefore, it is not an economic benefit flowing to the Company.
 Hence, it is excluded from revenue.
-The channel partners deposit applicable GST on accommodation services and the Company is depositing applicable GST on the "service fee" collected from Channel Partner for provision of said services.